Reconstruction of Missing Data using Iterative Harmonic Expansion: summary

+We demonstrated that the IHE method can be applied to reconstruct realistic CMB observations.
+For large-scale modes, $\ell<10$, the IHE method provides more accurate reconstructed maps than direct inversion does, and the optimal number of iterations should be determined before reconstructing the CMB.
+For some special cases, we investigated the IHE reconstruction accuracy for both isotropic and anisotropic non-Gaussian fluctuations.
+For isotropic non-Gaussian fluctuations, which are characterized by $f_{\rm NL},$ the reconstruction is not substantially affected by non-Gaussianity, which only changes the amplitude of the power spectrum but does not affect its tilt.
+As an example of anisotropic non-Gaussianity, we added a single structure with a Gaussian radial profile onto an isotropic background Gaussian fluctuation.
+For the $n_s=0$ spectrum, adding such a non-Gaussian structure dramatically improves the reconstruction accuracy compared to the isotropic Gaussian case, while for the $n_s=-2$ and $-4$ spectra, the effect of non-Gaussianity is negligible.

-It would be interesting to see how the significance of the large-angle CMB anomaly changes when we use different methods of map reconstruction.
-The IHE method may help to unveil the origin of the CMB anomaly.
+It would be interesting to investigate how the significance of the large--angle CMB anomaly changes when we use different methods of map reconstruction.
 We will explore this problem in our future work.